Recognizing the impact of workplace stress

 Clarity and specificity are important concepts to prioritize if you want to support employees in your organization who are experiencing insecurity.

 One of the key things to be clear about is your expectations.
-People need to know exactly what is expected of them, to limit any anxiety they might have about not doing enough and falling short of key objectives, or being stretched and overworked if their targets are unrealistic.
+People need to know exactly what is expected of them, to limit any anxiety they may have about not doing enough and falling short of key objectives, or being stretched and overworked if their targets are unrealistic.

 5. Focus on what people do well